 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.

-We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re travelling to.
-For more information on COVID-19 measures in Mt.
-Baker, please refer to the official Washington State website.
+We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re traveling to.
+For more information on COVID-19 measures in Snoqualmie, WA, please refer to the official Washington State website.

 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!

 - An experienced, certified ski guide with extensive knowledge of the area

 - A full day of backcountry ski touring

 - Trip insurance

 - Lift tickets

 How fit do I need to be?

 In order to enjoy this backcountry adventure, you need to have a moderate level of fitness.
 You will be on your feet for a full day.
 While there is terrain for all skill levels around Snoqualmie, you will need to manage controlled descents in variable conditions.
 All participants should feel comfortable on challenging blur or black level resort runs and be able to carry a loaded daypack while skinning up variable degrees of terrain.